SikawatSS/navy-encrypt-distributor/README.md

 ## Features

-- 🔒 Password-protected download (no user login required)
 - 📱 OTA (Over-The-Air) Installation - Install directly from iPhone/iPad
 - 🎯 No computer required - Users can install from their device
 - 📝 Step-by-step installation instructions
 - 🌐 Hosted on GitHub Pages (free)
 - 💻 Fallback download for desktop users

-## Download Password

-**Password:**

-Users must enter this password to access the download page.

 ## File Structure